gezerman/gezerman.github.io/about.md

 <br>

 [Chatbot for Radiology Students using Llama 2][chatbot]
-* Fine-tuned Llama 2 for the radiology domain using RAG.
+* Trained quantized Llama 2 Lora for the radiology domain using PEFT
+* Used chromadb for implementing RAG and used streamlit for chat ui
 * Containerized and deployed the application on Hugging Face Spaces.

 <br>